flutter-it/docs/docs/documentation/command_it/getting_started.md

   Even if your wrapped function doesn't return a value, you can react on the end of the function execution by registering a listener to the `Command`.
 The command Value will be void but your handler is ensured to be called.

 ## Restricting Commands in Detail
 As described above you can pass in a `ValueListenable<bool>` named `restriction` this allows to control the executability of a Command from the outside.
 Typical example would be if a user is logged in.
-To allow you to declarative describe what should happen if the user tries to executed a restricted Command you can pass in an optional `ifRestrictedExecuteInstead` handler function that get the parameter of the command passed in if the command expects a parameter.
+To allow you to declarative describe what should happen if the user tries to executed a restricted Command you can pass in an optional `ifRestrictedRunInstead` handler function that get the parameter of the command passed in if the command expects a parameter.
 This can be nicely used to push a login screen in the case described above.

 ## Logging